muhammadazzazy/find-the-cost-of-tiles-to-cover-w-x-h-floor/README.md

 # Find the Cost of Tiles to Cover W x H Floor
 This is a Python implementation for a program that obtains the cost of tiles required to cover a floor based on the dimensions provided by the user.
 The cost per square unit must be entered with a currency symbol at the beginning.
 Moreover, the width and height must be entered with the same units of length.
+The cost per square unit entered is assumed to be associated with the same length units entered.
 The program currently supports the following units of length:
 - meters (m)
 - centimeters (cm)
 - millimeters (mm)